 below a B.

-pre-defined in a policy.
-Usually the insured cannot perform at
+trigger, which is pre-defined in a policy.
+Usually the insured

-meaning the insured person pays his bills, and the insurance
+reimbursement plans, meaning the insured person pays his bills, and

-company reimburses him for eligible expenses.
-Indemnity plans,
+the insurance company reimburses him for eligible expenses.

-which are more expensive, pay the full daily or monthly benefit
+Indemnity plans, which are more expensive, pay the full daily or

 Things to Consider Before Buying a Plan